 Discounting inflation in your regular expenses would either mean a diminishing lifestyle or deflating costs.
 Both the situations are undesirable and opposite of the normal trend.
 Thus, it’s better to have an inflation-adjusted income instead of a fixed one.

-The best term insurance plans including iSelect Star from Canara HSBC Oriental Bank of Commerce Life Insurance, allows you to ensure such an income to your family after your untimely demise.
+The best term insurance plans including iSelect Star from Canara HSBC Life Insurance, allows you to ensure such an income to your family after your untimely demise.
 All you need to do is to divide your total policy sum assured into:

 - Payable in lump sum amount